 Israel’s leaders know that time, history, and demographics are working against them.
 They know that apartheid South Africa, a racist regime that was not nearly as vicious or genocidal as Israel, was erased from the pages of time by a changing current of global public opinion very similar to today’s rising tide of anti-Zionism.

 The rats in Israel have their backs to the wall.
 They are cornered, and they know it.
 And as they blindly lash out in useless fury by mass-murdering ever-increasing numbers of helpless women and children, they are simply hastening their own inevitable demise.

-Posted by Kevin Barrett on August 4, 2014, With 8017 Reads Filed under Of Interest.
+Posted by Kevin Barrett on August 4, 2014, With 8025 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.